-Australia's biosecurity policies aim to protect Australia against the risks that may arise from exotic pests1 entering, establishing and spreading in Australia, thereby threatening Australia's unique flora and fauna, as well as those agricultural industries that are relatively free from serious pests.
+Australia's biosecurity policies aim to protect Australia against the risks that may arise from exotic pests entering, establishing and spreading in Australia, thereby threatening Australia's unique flora and fauna, as well as those agricultural industries that are relatively free from serious pests.

 The pest risk analysis (PRA) process is an important part of Australia's biosecurity policies.
 It enables the Australian Government to formally consider the risks that could be associated with proposals to import new products into Australia.
 If the risks are found to exceed Australia's appropriate level of protection (ALOP), risk management measures are proposed to reduce the risks to an acceptable level.
-But if it is not possible to reduce the risks to an acceptable level.
+But if it is not possible to reduce the risks to an acceptable level, then no trade will be allowed.